-Mid-13th Century put the Benedictine in the commune of Vosne-Romanée the first vineyards and called them "Le Cloux des Cinq Journeaux".
-Until 1584, the winery was owned by the Roman Catholic Church, then it changed hands several times.
-In 1760 it acquired Louis-François de Bourbon (a Prince de Conti), the name Romanée-conti received it but only in 1794 after the expropriation during the French Revolution.
-At the end of the 19th century, the family le Villaine inherited the winery.
-In 1942, the latter sold half to the friendly Leroy family.
-In 1950, Henri Leroy became the second managing director.
-In addition, he retained his trading house Leroy SA, which took over the exclusive distribution of the wines of DRC.
-His daughter took over in 1974 together with Aubert de Villaine (born 1939) the management.
-Due to long disputes she retired in 1992 and founded the famous winery Domaine Leroy in Meursault,
+In the middle of the 13th century, the Benedictine the first vineyards in the municipality of Vosne-Romanée and called them "Le Cloux des Cinq Journeaux".
+The winery was owned by the Roman Catholic Church until 1584, when it changed hands several times.
+It was acquired by Louis-François de Bourbon (a Prince de Conti) in 1760, but it did not receive the Romanée-Conti name until 1794 after the expropriation during the French Revolution.
+At the end of the 19th century, the le Villaine family inherited the winery.
+In 1942, the latter sold half to the Leroy family, who was friends, and in 1950 Henri Leroy became the second managing director.
+He also kept his trading company Leroy SA, which took over the exclusive distribution of DRC wines.
+His daughter took over the management together with Aubert de Villaine (* 1939) in 1974.
+Due to long disputes, she left in 1992 and founded the famous winery Domaine Leroy in Meursault,

-The most famous location Romanée-Conti is only 1.8 hectares in size.
-It is consistently following the guidelines of Biodynamic viticulture processed.
-The soil consists of brown limestone marl with a thin layer of humus.
-The present vines were planted in 1945.
-From here, around 7,000 bottles of red wine are produced every year.
+The most famous location Romanée-Conti is only 1.8 hectares.
+It is consistently based on the guidelines of the Biodynamic viticulture processed.
+The floor is made of brown limestone marl with a thin layer of humus.
+Today's vines were planted in 1945.
+Around 7,000 bottles of red wine are produced here every year.
 The wine will unmixed out Pinot Noir pressed; best vintages need decades of storage.
-For a bottle of DRC wine, grapes from three vines are needed.
-But the secret of quality is based on many facts.
-These include high age of the vines, extreme plant density with 10,000 sticks / ha, rigorous thin out, strictest control of the grapes, earnings only 25 hl / ha, maceration in old wooden huts from 1862, no filtration and new every year barriques for the expansion.
+Grapes from three vines are required for a bottle of DRC wine.
+The secret of quality is based on many facts.
+These include the old age of the vines, extreme plant density with 10,000 vines / ha, rigorous thin out, strictest control of the reading material, earnings only 25 hl / ha, maceration in old wooden laid paper from 1862, none filtration and new ones every year barriques for the expansion.

-The Domaine de la Romanée-Conti is one of the best and most expensive wines in the world, For ten-year-old vintages you have to spend at least $ 1,500, which are constantly increasing in value.
-Until the year 1989, all wines of the Domaine were delivered only in closed lots (12-pack).
-One (only) Romanée-Conti was only available if you accepted eleven other bottles.
-The famous English writer and novelist Roald Dahl (1916-1990) characterized the wine exuberantly with the words “Taste him!
+The Domaine de la Romanée-Conti is one of the best and most expensive wines in the world, For ten-year-old vintages, you have to spend at least $ 1,500, which is constantly increasing in value.
+Until 1989, all of the domain's wines were only sold in closed lots (pack of 12).
+You could only get a (single) Romanée Conti if you accepted eleven other bottles.
+The famous English writer and novelist Roald Dahl (1916-1990) exuberantly characterized the wine with the words “Taste it!
 Drink it!
 But never try to describe him.
-Impossible to cope with such pleasure with words. "
+It is impossible to do justice to such enjoyment in words. "

-The as "Dr. Conti ”referred to Indonesian wine merchant Rudy Kurniawan sold fake wines as old vintages of Romanée-Conti and was therefore sentenced to ten years imprisonment.
+The as "Dr. Conti ”referred to Indonesian wine merchant Rudy Kurniawan sold counterfeit wines as old vintages from Romanée-Conti and was therefore sentenced to ten years in prison.